 - WastePlan currently offers a recycling service at more than 450 businesses countrywide.
 We also service approximately 100 000 residences in Cape Town.

-- Businesses can contact us for a free waste audit and competitive quotation for on-site waste management and recycling
+- Businesses can contact us for a free gap analysis and competitive quotation for on-site waste management and recycling